Singapore Goods & Services Tax (GST)

 As part of voluntary GST registration, the company’s director(s) must complete two e-Learning courses namely Registering for GST and Overview of GST, except if any of the following conditions are true:

 - The company director has experience managing other existing GST registered businesses

-- The person who prepares the company’s GST returns is an Accredited Tax Adviser (ATA) or Accredited Tax Practitioners (ATP)
+- The person who prepares the company’s GST returns is an Accredited Tax Adviser (ATA) or Accredited Tax Practitioner (ATP)

 - The person who prepares the GST returns has completed the above e-Learning courses within the last two years.

 Note that IRAS may impose additional conditions for GST registration and compliance.
 In addition, it can cancel the company’s GST registration if the company fails to meet any of the conditions.

 Certain companies that otherwise are subject to mandatory GST registration can apply with IRAS to receive a registration exemption if they satisfy the following criteria:

 - At least 90% of the company’s total revenue is from supplies that are not subject to GST i.e. they are “Zero-rated” supplies; and